bostontrader/cakephp-auth-tdd/README.md

 In keeping this simple, I've chosen to put the **simple\_html_dom** file in the same directory that the UsersController test is in.
 Doing so make using require_once so much easier and until such time as other code needs access, if ever, this is good enough.

+Starting with **commit 512dd6** we implement **step 3-5.**

+The test at this point only counts the rows of an unspecified table.
+Which table?
+Probably the first table it finds.
+This test is a bit fragile.
+If we ever add another table, then the test will probably fail.
+If we ever add new rows, such as for headers, then the test will fail.

+The Cake documentation
+itself warns against picking apart views as part of testing.
+It suggests integration testing using tools such as Selenium WebDriver.
+Nevertheless, examining the resulting view is an excellent method of determining if the controller is working as expected.
+So I think there's a happy medium to be had.

+That said, let's modify the test and view so that:

+* The <table> is tagged as id=users
+* The <table> has a <tbody> section
+* The test only counts the rows in the <tbody> section

+Starting with **commit 07c475** we implement **step 3-6.**

+Now I want to modify the test and view so that:

+* The <table> has a <thead> section
+* The single <tr> in the <thead> section contains <td> elements for the id and username columns
+* The rows in the <tbody> section contain <td> elements for the id and username, which match what was feed to it from the fixture.

+I had to modify the source for **simple\_html_dom** because of a bizarre error that I was getting.
+For some reason it was ignoring <tbody> elements.
+I commented out a single line of code and the test passes now.